adamliesko/adamliesko.github.io/_posts/2015-11-20-upgrading_codebase.md

 > (Donald Knuth)

 You might find yourself thinking about this continuity like .. wait, isn't this an instance of *premature optimization* pehonemnon?
 Well, you might be totally right!
 But please, do keep an eye on the new versions of the tools you are using and listen to your developers.

-In the second part of this mini-series, we will be going through an upgrade of Rails Application, and we will take a look into what will Rails 5 bring to the table.